DanTheTingler/rshell/README.md

 rshell was updated in hw3-cs100 to be able to handle piping and io redirection.

+In the 4th assignment, rshell was updated to be able to take the ctrl-C command and use cd.
+It now also uses execv and the PATH variable instead of execvp.

 DOCUMENTATION:
 Upon startup, rshell prints out the hostname, name of the system currently being used, and the bash sign, '$'.
 Rshell takes in bash commands through user input and executes as the linux-based bash command shell does.
 Besides a few bugs detailed below, it's output is nearly identical to a regular bash shell.